 - 1. Navigate to Options \rightarrow Advanced \rightarrow Go to multiple personal account setup. - 2.
-Towards the bottom of the screen, select the account you'd like to use for cash/payments with the User payments are added to option. - 3.
+Towards the bottom of the screen, select the accounts you'd like to use for each of the payment types using the User payment accounts option. - 3.
 Press the Apply button.

-29.2.4.
+30.2.4.
 Why can't I delete accounts?